The Seven FREEDOMS — Take Hold of ‘Em!

 Needless to say, make it your ambition to grow in all seven of these freedoms as you continue in your walk with the LORD.
 Freedom is a process, so don’t allow temporary struggles in any of these areas to disillusion you.
 Life’s a fight, fight it!
 The Bible says we are to “fight the good fight of faith” (1 Timothy 6:12).
 Fountain of Life is dedicated to proclaiming and demonstrating these freedoms in all we do.
 Be sure to glean through some of our other teachings for elaboration on all seven.

-May the LORD richly bless you as you seek and serve!
+May God richly bless you as you seek and serve!

 comments powered by Disqus